 An accurate and effective irrigation design starts with an accurate base map.
-This is especially true on existing courses.
-In the past the base maps for existing courses were really only available through a few alternatives, many of which expensive.
+This is especially true in existing courses.
+In the past, the base maps for existing courses were really only available through a few alternatives, many of which were expensive.

 - Traditional Ground Survey

 All of these have some limitations such as:

 Traditional Ground Survey – Costly, time-consuming and lacking detail since no image is included.

 GPS Mapping – Costly, time-consuming and lacking detail since no image is included, accuracy can also vary.
 Elevation data is often not accurate to the degree required.

 Aerial photography – Costly, Flown by plane so can only reach 1’ resolution.
 Planes cannot fly low enough to get the high resolution offered by a low-flying drone.
 Images can lack resolution depending on cost and source, scaling and curvature of the earth can create issues with accuracy.
 Elevation data, if available, can be very expensive. the reason is they can.

 Google or Other Satellite Images – Not expensive but scaling and curvature of the earth can create issues with accuracy.
 The quality of the images is typically only fair to poor.
 Often multiple images must be stitched together.
 Elevation data is poor or not available.
 Since the images are gathered by satellites they are usually 18 to 36 months outdated.